Votto inches from HR record, Báez helps Mets rally past Reds

 “Clutch situations for Javy, he’s built for things like that.
 All the adrenaline,” Mets manager Luis Rojas said.

 The two-time All-Star launched a 1-2 cutter from starter Wade Miley to left field for his 23rd homer of the season.
-Báez took a long look at his drive at home plate and tossed his bat aside before circling the bases.
+Báez, who batted cleanup, took a long look at his drive from home plate and tossed his bat aside before circling the bases.

 “He knew it immediately,” Rojas said.